zuozhenggh/learning-library/data-management-library/database/db-partitioning/convert-table-partitioning/convert.md

 ![Image alt text](images/soon2part-table-2.png "Convert Non-partitioned SOON2BPART Table")

-The conversion is not an in-place conversion: one of the key concepts of Oracle Partitioning is that data of individual partitions is, well, stored in individual physical segments.
-The non partitioned table has data stored "wherever" in the table.
+4. The conversion is not an in-place conversion: one of the critical concepts of Oracle Partitioning is that data of individual partitions are, well, stored in individual physical segments.
+The non-partitioned table has data stored "wherever" in the table.
 So for the duration of the conversion, you will need the extra space for the new table partition and index segments.
 After the successful conversion,  Note that we are doing an online conversion.
 If you could spawn a second session that does DML against our table while the conversion is in place, you'd experience that all your DML will go through without being blocked.

 ```
 <copy>